yrzgithub/Repair-Brain/README.md

  ## How to use?

-    * Run the setup.exe file to install the app.
+    * Run the app_setup.exe file to install the app.
 (Ignore this step in case of using python)
     * Click on "repair_brain_gui.exe" or "repair_brain_gui.pyw" file.
     * In the app, right-click and select "run on start".
     * Create shortcut for .exe or .pyw file.